LefterisIkaria/file-organizer/docs/README.md

 ## Usage

-1. Run the GUI:
+1. Run the CLI:
 2. Configure your directories, categories, and scheduling preferences.
-3. Start the organizer to automatically sort your files based on your configuration.
+3. Run actions to organize your directories based on your configurations.

 ## Contributing